Sign up for our Email Newsletter

 A U.S. citizen is also deemed to be “habitually resident” in the United States if he or she is domiciled abroad, but the U.S. citizen plans to take either of the following actions before satisfying the 2-year residence and custody requirements that would permit the child to immigrate under section 101(b)(1)(E):

-• Establishing a domicile in the United States on or before the date of the child’s admission for permanent residence (and, therefore, will be living with the child in the United States after the adoption); or
+• establishing a domicile in the United States on or before the date of the child’s admission for permanent residence (and, therefore, will be living with the child in the United States after the adoption); or

-• Bringing the child to the United States temporarily to obtain the child’s naturalization under section 322 of the Act;
+• bringing the child to the United States temporarily to obtain the child’s naturalization under section 322 of the Act.

-Under 8 CFR 204.2(d)(2)(vii)(E), the citizen will be deemed, for purposes of adjudicating a Form I-130, not to have been habitually resident in the United States at the time of the adoption if the citizen completes the two-year custody and joint residence requirement by living with the child outside the United States.
+Under 8 CFR 204.2(d)(2)(vii)(E), the citizen will be deemed, for purposes of adjudicating a Form I-130, not to have been habitually resident in the United States at the time of the adoption if the citizen completes the two-year custody and joint residency requirement by living with the child outside the United States.
 In this situation, the adoptive parent may file a Form I-130 instead of following the Hague Adoption Convention procedures.

-• The child was not habitually resident in the other Hague Adoption Convention country
+The child was not habitually resident in the other Hague Adoption Convention country

-The child will not be considered to be habitually resident in any country to which the child travels temporarily, or to which he or she travels either as a prelude to, or in conjunction with, his or her adoption and/or immigration to the United States3.
+The child will not be considered habitually resident in any country to which the child travels temporarily, or to which he or she travels either as a prelude to, or in conjunction with, his or her adoption and/or immigration to the United States3.

-8 CFR 204.309(b)(4) specifically provides that a Form I-800A and Form I-800 can be filed, even if the child is in the United States, if the other Hague Adoption Convention country is willing to complete the Hague Adoption Convention process with respect to the child.
+8 CFR 204.309(b)(4) specifically provides that Form I-800A and Form I-800 can be filed, even if the child is in the United States, if the other Hague Adoption Convention country is willing to complete the Hague Adoption Convention process with respect to the child.

 A child who is present in the United States, but whose habitual residence was in a Hague Adoption Convention country other than the United States immediately before the child came to the United States, is still deemed to be habitually resident in the other Hague Adoption Convention country for purposes of the filing and approval of a visa petition based on the child’s adoption by a citizen who is habitually resident in the United States.
-Thus, the adjudicator will presume that the child’s adoption and immigration are governed by the Hague Adoption Convention, the Intercountry Adoption Act, and 8 CFR 204 subpart C4.
+Thus, the adjudicator will presume that the child’s adoption and immigration are governed by the Hague Adoption Convention, the Intercountry Adoption Act, and 8 CFR 204 subpart D.4

-The applicability of I-130 is thus determined by the attitude of the Central Authority of the child’s country toward the particular adoption when the child is from a Hague Convention country.
+The applicability of an I-130 is thus determined by the attitude of the Central Authority of the child’s country toward the particular adoption when the child is from a Hague Convention country.

 If the Central Authority makes the three-fold finding in a written statement, the attorney finalizing the adoption in the United States must ensure that the final order of adoption also reflects these three findings.
-When the child becomes eligible under INA $101(b)(1)(E), the written statement from the Central Authority and the order from the State Court finalizing the adoption referring to such findings should be attached to the I-130 petition5.
+When the child becomes eligible under INA §101(b)(1)(E), the written statement from the Central Authority and the order from the State Court finalizing the adoption referring to such findings should be attached to the I-130 petition.5

-The most practical case is that the adopted child was already in US and the adoption process had been completed.
-From the discussion above, if the adoptive parent can receive such letter from the Central Authority of the child’s country.
-Then there is no doubt they can petition an I-130 Family-based immigration for the adopted child.
-However, what if they cannot receive such letter?
-The answer might not be sure due to the conflict of laws.
-Namely, the INA grants such child immigration benefits while the CFR does not.
-However, at least we might be able to file an action to Federal Court and claim the immigration benefit if the child can qualify to file a I-130 petition.
+The most likely scenario for obtaining a written determination from a foreign Central Authority is one in which the adopted child was already in US, and the adoption process has already been completed.
+From the discussion above, if the adoptive parent(s) can receive such a letter from the Central Authority of the child’s country, then there is no doubt that they can petition for I-130 Family-based immigration for the adopted child.
+However, what if they cannot receive such a letter?
+The answer is uncertain due to a conflict of laws.
+Namely, the INA grants such child immigration benefits while the Code of Federal Regulations(CFR) does not.
+However, at least we might be able to file an action to Federal Court and claim the immigration benefit if the child can qualify to file an I-130 petition.

-• Legal Permanent Resident (LPR) Adoption
+Legal Permanent Resident (LPR) Adoption

-• The Hague Adoption Convention does not apply to LPRs.
+The Hague Adoption Convention does not apply to LPRs.
 When an LPR adopts a child, the adoption is not regulated by the Hague Convention even if the LPR becomes a US citizen later.

 Citations: